gemmamary/artifetch/docs/RepoCloneFetcher.md

    - Provide an empty/non-existing destination folder, or delete existing contents.

 4) Clone fails (non-zero exit)
+   - Verify you are using a valid clone URL
    - Verify network connectivity and credentials/SSH keys.
    - For private repos over HTTPS, ensure your credential helper or token is configured for Git.
    - For SSH, confirm your SSH agent/keys and known_hosts are set up.